Tomfoolery (film)

 Tomfoolery (German: Allotria) is a 1936 German comedy film directed by Willi Forst and starring Renate Müller, Jenny Jugo and Anton Walbrook.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Kurt Herlth and Werner Schlichting.
 It premiered at the Gloria-Palast in Berlin on 12 June 1936.

+Synopsis

 A pair of friends fall in love with the same woman, before realizing they are really in love with two other women.
-Racing to his romantic interest, one of the friends (Heinz Rühmann) takes by chance part in the Monaco Grand Prix.
+Racing to his romantic interest, one of the friends (Heinz Rühmann) finds himself competing in the Monaco Grand Prix.